 Race rules are designed to provide a safe and fair experience for everyone involved and to help ensure our ability to produce the race again next year.
 Major rule infractions by racers will result in immediate disqualification of the racer.

 - The marathon course cut off is 9 hours at 4pm.

-- Course cut offs will be enforced at the Indian Summer aid stations to ensure that we can clear the course of runners on time:
+- Course cut offs will be enforced at the Blue Sky and Indian Summer aid stations to ensure that we can clear the course of runners on time:

 *These cut offs should not be used as pacing goals for an official finish.
 This is the maximum amount of time we can allow runners to be on course.
 Runners who are close to the intermediate cut offs may not be able to make the next or final race cut off on time.